majiyd/contact-app/README.md

-In this simple project i'm just trying to figure out some things including
+In this simple project, i'll be improving on my k nowledge of Redux.
+I'll make a simple contact list app.<br>

+I'll be making use of
-1. React Router
+1. React
 2. Redux
-3. Context
-4. Css Modules
+3. Css Modules

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).